 For Python, the improvement in the number of compilable suggestions ranges from \textbf{12.8\%} to \textbf{43\%} for open-source models, and for GPT-3.5, it is \textbf{10.8\%}.
 It also improves the number of prompts with at least one suggestion (for open-source models, the improvements range from \textbf{0.80\%} to \textbf{10.27\%}, and for GPT-3.5, it is \textbf{6.43\%}).
 These improvements are smaller when compared to Java because the models already produce \textbf{85.4\%} prompts with at least one compilable Python suggestion, on average.
 In contrast, the average percentage of prompts with at least one compilable suggestion is only \textbf{1.7\%} for Java.

-\begin{resultbox} \textbf{RQ1 Findings:} \franc's static filtering phase can increase the compilation rates of the code generated by the studied models.
-The improvements were more noticeable for Java code, where less than 2\% of prompts had at least one compilable Java snippet, on average. \end{resultbox}
+\begin{framed} \textbf{RQ1 findings}: \franc's static filtering phase can increase the compilation rates of the code generated by the studied models.
+The improvements were more noticeable for Java code, where less than 2\% of prompts had at least one compilable Java snippet, on average. \end{framed}